Article Translations: (Spanish)

 If baby blues linger longer than a week or two, talk to your doctor to discuss whether postpartum depression may be the cause of your emotional lows.

 For some women, the feelings of sadness or exhaustion run deeper and last longer than baby blues.
-About 10% of new mothers experience postpartum depression, which is a true clinical depression triggered by childbirth.
+The symptoms of postpartum depression are triggered by childbirth.

-A woman with postpartum depression may feel sad, tearful, despairing, discouraged, hopeless, worthless, or alone.
+A woman with postpartum depression may feel sad, tearful, anxious, cranky, discouraged, hopeless, worthless, or alone.
 She also may:

 - have trouble concentrating or completing routine tasks